Enabling the MCP Server

 - Running

-It does not cover reading the database, reading workspace files, or running execute_query.
+It does not cover reading the database (execute_sql with allowWrite=false is the read-only path), reading workspace files, or any of the read-only metadata, dependency, or comparison tools.

 Regenerate the API key